The term ‘content marketing’ gets thrown about a lot.

 Take a looks a Google’s mission statement.

-Google’s emphasis is on making the world’s information accessible and relevant.
-To do this Google has to rely heavily on backlinks.
+Google’s emphasis on making the world’s information accessible and relevant relies heavily on backlinks.

 And there’s more…